 TOP Ships Announces Reverse Stock Split

-/EIN News/ -- ATHENS, Greece, Sept.
-21, 2022 (GLOBE NEWSWIRE) -- TOP Ships Inc. (NASDAQ: TOPS) (the “Company”), announced today that it has determined to effect a 1-for-20 reverse stock split of the Company’s issued common shares.
-The Company’s shareholders approved the reverse stock split and granted the Board the authority to determine the exact split ratio and when to proceed with the reverse stock split at the Company’s Annual Meeting of Shareholders held on September 5, 2022.
+ATHENS, Greece, Sept.
+21, 2022 (GLOBE NEWSWIRE) -- TOP Ships Inc. TOPS (the "Company"), announced today that it has determined to effect a 1-for-20 reverse stock split of the Company's issued common shares.
+The Company's shareholders approved the reverse stock split and granted the Board the authority to determine the exact split ratio and when to proceed with the reverse stock split at the Company's Annual Meeting of Shareholders held on September 5, 2022.

 The reverse stock split is expected to take effect, and the Company's common stock will begin trading on a split-adjusted basis on the NASDAQ Capital Market, as of the opening of trading on Friday, September 23, 2022 under the existing ticker symbol "TOPS".
 The new CUSIP number for the Company's common stock will be Y8897Y 198.